edward-qin/Japanese-Art-DCGAN/index.markdown

 *Version 1 Generated Images*

+From the plot of the losses, we observe that the the discriminator and generator loss start to diverge after 2000 iterations.
+There is also unexplained spiking for both the discriminator and generator loss after 2500 iterations.
+However, from the generated images, we notice that the generator struggles to create definitive, structural objects.
+Some generated images seem to depict landscapes like mountains and bodies of water well, but there are no clear faces on images that seem to generate people.

 # Version 2

 We noticed that in Version 1, our loss function was diverging.
 This suggested that our discriminator was becoming too accurate too quickly.
 Thus, we attempted to slow the rate of change in discriminator loss.
-We did so by applying label smoothing, which changed the labels from 0 and 1 to ranges $[0, 0.3]$ and $[0.7, 1]$, as well as changing the generator's activation functions from ReLU to Leaky ReLU.
+We took a new approach by applying label smoothing, which changed the labels from 0 and 1 to ranges $[0, 0.3]$ and $[0.7, 1]$, as well as changing the generator's activation functions from ReLU to Leaky ReLU.
 These changes were based on tips from this [github page](https://github.com/soumith/ganhacks).

+The image size, batch size, learning rate, and optimizer we used were the same as that of version 1.
+However, we stopped training after 100 epochs.

 Below, we again provide the plot of the discriminator and generator loss over iterations, as well as the change in the generated images over time.